Wondering which call center metrics you should track?

 But without accurate numbers or valid data, you can only assume that customers are happy or that your agents are doing their best.
 This may lead to consistent losses or high agent attrition.

-Fortunately, call center metrics and KPIs quantify different aspects of call center operations.
+Fortunately, call center metrics and KPIs (including remote call center metrics) quantify different aspects of call center operations.

 Managers can then evaluate them to see how close or far they are from the intended values, as mentioned in the SLA (Service Level Agreement).

 These metrics may also reveal patterns with regards to customer experience, workforce management, and agent productivity.
 Leaders and managers can use these insights to fine-tune the call center processes further.

 15 Essential Metrics To Track For Call Center Success

 We’ve curated a list of fifteen must-watch call center metrics and KPIs for leaders and managers.
 These metrics are categorized into three sections, each of which is crucial for a call center’s success.

 Customer satisfaction goes hand in hand with brand-building for most businesses today.

 A good way to ensure that is to offer a quality service experience during every customer interaction.